Google Maps Platform Reporting

 Google Maps Platform solutions parameter

 Google Maps Platform provides many types of sample code to help you get up and running quickly.
-For example, you can use Quick Builder in Cloud Console, follow the industry solutions implementation guides, and learn from codelabs.
+For example, you can use Quick Builder in Cloud console, follow the industry solutions implementation guides, and learn from codelabs.

 To understand usage and ways to improve our solutions, Google includes the solution_channel query parameter in API calls to gather information about sample code usage: